 DRAFT

-BPA Staff suggestions for the Wildlife Focus Workgroup/Wildlife Crediting Forum recommendation for future Regional HEP Team
+Wildlife Focus Workgroup/ Council Wildlife Crediting Forum recommendations for the Regional HEP Team

-BPA staff developed the following suggestions regarding the future of the Regional HEP Team understanding that Paul Ashley and John Anderson, the two permanent HEP Team staff and leads, will retire by December 2014.
-While the region has Ashley and Anderson available, BPA wants to employ them in tasks that their successors would likely not be as capable of performing.
-In particular, BPA would like them to concentrate on the HEP related tasks that can inform future policy discussions highlighted in the Council’s Wildlife Crediting Forum Report on Forum Deliberations (2011).
+Council staff, in discussions with the regional resource managers and BPA, developed the following recommendations regarding the future of the Regional HEP Team understanding that Paul Ashley and John Andrews, the two permanent HEP Team staff and leads, will retire by December 2014.
+These suggestions reflect BPA’s view that wildlife mitigation for construction and inundation effects of the Federal Columbia River Power System are complete in much of the region, and can be finished in the remaining areas, primarily southern Idaho, in the next few years.

+While the region has Ashley and Andrews available, the WFW wants to employ them in tasks that their successors would likely not be as capable of performing.
+In particular, the WFW would like them to concentrate on the HEP related tasks that may inform future policy discussions highlighted in the Council’s Wildlife Crediting Forum Report on Forum Deliberations (2011).

 Support for sub-regional “settlement” discussions; in particular, confirm an appropriate matrix for each dam and appropriate models for each matrix.